John Bigelow: Political and literary career

 After the war's conclusion, he returned to New York, where he assisted his old friend Samuel J. Tilden in opposing the corruption that flourished in New York City under William Magear Tweed.
 Because of the universal respect in which Bigelow was held in New York, he was offered nominations by both political parties for state office in 1872.
 Under the influence of Tilden, Bigelow decided to rejoin the Democratic party, accepted its nomination, and was elected Secretary of State of New York, a position he held until 1876.
 When the Democrats nominated Tilden for President in 1876, he served as Tilden's campaign manager, and in that capacity advised Tilden in the famous dispute over the result of the presidential election.
-Tilden died almost a decade after the dispute was decided in favor of his rival, Rutherford B. Hayes, and Bigelow then acted as one of Tilden's Estate Trust Executors.
-He carried out Tilden's wishes, over several years, to develop, design, and establish the New York Public Library and served as its first president from May 27, 1895 until his death on December 19, 1911.
+Tilden died almost a decade after the dispute was decided in favor of his rival, Rutherford B. Hayes, and Bigelow then acted as one of Tilden's estate trust executors.
+He carried out Tilden's wishes, over several years, to develop, design, and establish the New York Public Library and served as its first president from May 27, 1895, until his death on December 19, 1911.

 He was a staunch proponent of the development of the Panama Canal.
 He was a friend of Philippe Bunau-Varilla, who brought Panama's declaration of Independence to Bigelow's home.
 Panama's first proposed flag, made there by Mrs. Bunau Varilla, was rejected by the Panamanians, who made their own.

 Bigelow's writing career, begun with Bryant on the New York Evening Post, included several books.
 He was one of the first Americans to visit Haiti with an open mind, and published The Wisdom of the Haitians, which, before the Civil War, was one of the few American works to take a positive view of Haitian independence.

-Bigelow published an edition of The Autobiography of Benjamin Franklin, in 1868, the first publication taken from Franklin's original, and nearly complete, manuscript, which had been lost sometime after Franklin's death.
+Bigelow published an edition of The Autobiography of Benjamin Franklin in 1868, the first publication taken from Franklin's original, and nearly complete, manuscript, which had been lost sometime after Franklin's death.
 After haggling over the price, he finally agreed to pay the original asking price of 25,000 franks and purchased the manuscript from William Temple Franklin, Benjamin's Franklin's grandson.
-Since the manuscript ended at age 51, in 1757, Bigelow re-worked it, incorporating Franklin’s extensive correspondence, into the three-volume The Life of Benjamin Franklin, Written by Himself, first published in 1874.
+Since the manuscript ended at age 51, in 1757, Bigelow re-worked it, incorporating Franklin's extensive correspondence, into the three-volume The Life of Benjamin Franklin, Written by Himself, first published in 1874.

-In 1895 Bigelow wrote and published The Life of Samuel J. Tilden.
+In 1895 Bigelow published the two-volume The Life of Samuel J. Tilden.